 As part of the lead-up to the 2003 techno exhibit, the Detroit Historical Society sent a camera crew to the 2002 Detroit Electronic Music Festival in Hart Plaza to document the proceedings.
 We have recently rediscovered three and a half hours of footage, spanned across a set of four tapes, from this effort, and this material has now been digitized and made public as part of our Detroit Video History Archive.
 In these videos, you can find Juan Atkins’ Saturday night D.J. set on the Main stage, Eddie Fowlkes’ Sunday afternoon set, a behind-the-decks view of Kelli “K-Hand” Hand’s set in the D.J.
 Tower, and part of the Aux Men’s live performance in which they closed out the festival with a series of covers of songs significant to the history of electronic music.
 The tapes are also peppered with shots and interviews with festivals attendees and volunteers, as well as interviews with artists like Alan Oldham and Marina Tang, and the event’s producer Carol Marvin.
 The centerpiece of the interviews however is a lengthy group interview (captured from two angles) with May, Fowlkes, Sanderson, and Atkins conducted by Sulaiman Mausi of the Detroit Historical Society at the museum.
 In the interview, they cover a variety of topics including the exhibit, the music business, and how they met.

-If the three and a half hours from the 2002 D.E.M.F. aren’t enough, our Detroit Video History Archive also includes the entirety of the Aux Men’s cover set followed by another performance at the legendary club Motor, silent footage of Jeff Mills at Ann Arbor’s Nectarine Ballroom in 1986, and footage of Carl Craig and Silent Phase performing at a San Francisco rave in 1992.
+If the three and a half hours from the 2002 D.E.M.F. aren’t enough, our Detroit Video History Archive also includes the entirety of the Aux Men’s cover set followed by another performance at the legendary club Motor, and footage of Carl Craig and Silent Phase performing at a San Francisco rave in 1992.